stekhn/state-owned-enterprises/readme.md

 In the case of Germany, a PDF from the Ministery of Finance was extracted with tabula and split into direct and indirect ownerships (direct_ownership.csv, indirect_ownership.csv).
 Poppler/pdftohtml (scrape-pdf.py) unfortunately did not give better results.
 Since parts of the PDF are messy, a script (merges-lines.py) merges entries which where split over several lines in the original document.
 Establishing a final version of the dataset still requires therefore some data tidying and cleaning.
 The R-Script build-links.R sketches a way to merge direct and indirect ownerships.

 ### Possible improvements
+- Most logic should be done server-side (nice URLs, better search engine visibillity, cacheable)
 - Use a real graph database
+- Use `undefined` for importing empty cells
 - Add Docker config for simple deployment